-In most frequent flyer programs, Gold is usually the mid-tier status that is seen as the ‘sweet spot’ for many travellers, and Velocity is no exception.
+In most frequent flyer programmes, Gold is usually the mid-tier status that is seen as the ‘sweet spot’ for many travellers, and Velocity is no exception.

 This level is when a whole suite of premium perks kick in, including priority check-in, baggage, boarding and screening, as well as unlocking access to Virgin Australia and partner lounges worldwide, even when travelling in Economy Class.

-Access to the Strata Lounge in Auckland for you and a guest comes standard with Gold membership
+Access to the Strata Lounge in Auckland for you and a guest when travelling with Virgin Australia comes standard with Gold membership

 Within Velocity, Gold status is twice as easy to obtain as Platinum status while offering the same core benefit overall.